TM-design-art/data310/finalproject.md

 -(After using dropna method to remove null values from the dataset) Description of Dataset Size: 2011 rows / observations x 10 columns (9 features / variables + 1 target)

 -Source: The data was collected from 3276 different water bodies.

++ However, potable ranges in the dataset differ some from the general safety measures of potable water.
+For potable water of this dataset, pH values range from 0.2275 - 11.8981.
+Hardness values range from 73.4922 to 317.3381 mg/L. Values of Total dissolved solids range 1198.9437 to 56488.6724 ppm.
+Values of Chloramines range from 1.3903 to 13.127 ppm.
+Sulfate values range from 129 to 481.0306 mg/L. Conductivity values range from 201.6197 to 695.3695 μS/cm.
+Organic Carbon values range from 2.2 to 23.6043 ppm.
+Trihalomethanes values range from 8.577 to 124 μg/L. Turbidity valeus range from 1.45 to 6.4947 NTU.